MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/ecommerce-platform-sdk.md

 The Retail SDK is available in development environments, and in hotfix packages in a Retail SDK folder.
 For more information see:

 - If you get the SDK from a development instance, it is immediately ready for configuration and use.
 For more information, see [Access instances](../../dev-itpro/dev-tools/access-instances.md).
 - If you get the SDK from a hotfix, it is included in the hotfix package as a zipped folder.
-Retail hotfixes are cumulative and include all other fixes.
+Hotfixes are cumulative and include all other fixes.

 We recommend that you put the SDK in a source control system such as Visual Studio Online.